IAS Officer Salary and Perks in 2025: Updated Pay Scale and Benefits

 Rs 2,50,000

-Salary Source : 7th Central Pay Commission Matrix, Government of India.
+Salary Source: 7th Central Pay Commission Matrix, Government of India.

 Perks And Benefits Of Being An IAS Officer

 Being an IAS officer grants numerous additional benefits beyond salary.
 This position gives added financial security and elevated social status, which is the primary element that attracts candidates.
-Some of the additional benefits an IAS officer receives includes;
+Some of the additional benefits an IAS officer receives include;

 • Housing Facility: An IAS officer is provided with residences with added facilities like maids, cooks and security guards.
-They can reside in government provided accommodation with little to no rent requirements.
+They can reside in government-provided accommodation with little to no rent requirements.

 • Transport: They are provided with transportation facilities for official purposes.

-• Security Personnel: As a high ranking officer, they receive personal security guards.
+• Security Personnel: As a high-ranking officer, they receive personal security guards.

 Frequently Asked Questions (FAQs)

-1. What is the full form of IAS?
+Q: What is the full form of IAS?

 The full form of IAS is Indian Administrative Service.